MDM: What is Master Data Management?

-This is a more complex approach and also comes with high latency, as data needs to be collected and disseminated back downstream via separate batch processes.
+This involves a more complex workflow and still comes with high latency, as data needs to be collected and disseminated back downstream via separate batch processes.
 This architecture is common with small and mid-sized companies that can afford to synchronize master data multiple times per defined period.

 4. Transactional Style MDM

-The most complete architectural approach, transactional style MDM, is also the most costly in terms of overhead.
-Master data is migrated from the sources to the master repository, where it is processed, cleaned, standardized, then returned to the sources.
+The most complete architectural approach, transactional style MDM is also the most costly in terms of overhead.
+Master data is migrated from the sources to the master repository, where it is processed, cleaned, and standardized according to business rules, and then returned to the sources.

-It’s not uncommon for organizations to begin with one MDM architecture then evolve into another.
+It’s not uncommon for organizations to begin with one MDM architecture, and then evolve into another.
 The measure of a successful MDM build is the efficiency, speed, and consistency with which master data is moved and stored.

-MDM takes on a new significance—and power—in the cloud through its interoperation with service-oriented architecture (SOA).
-When almost everything, including infrastructure, is virtualized, the costs of inconsistent or corrupt data can be crippling.
-MDM provides SOAs, including Internet as a Service (IaaS), to work from one source of truth, making enterprise-wide change consistency achievable in near real-time.
+Master data management tools take on a new significance — and power — in the cloud through their interoperation with service-oriented architecture (SOA).
+When almost everything — including infrastructure — is virtualized, the costs of inconsistent or corrupt data can be crippling.
+Cloud-native MDM solutions provide service-oriented architectures (SOAs), including Internet as a Service (IaaS), to work from one source of truth, making enterprise-wide change consistency achievable in near real-time.

 A core challenge of MDM in SOA is a data governance approach that standardizes data structure and rules between the repository and the host of remote systems, services, and software.
 Coordinating a working protocol for exchanging and overwriting data between different systems can be a daunting challenge for existing IT staff.
 That’s where partnering with a trusted expert simplifies the MDM picture.